OWASP/CheatSheetSeries/cheatsheets/Prototype_Pollution_Prevention_Cheat_Sheet.md

 ### Node.js configuration flag

 Node.js also offers the ability to remove the `__proto__` property completely using the `--disable-proto=delete` flag.
-Note this is a defence in depth measure.
+Note this is a defense in depth measure.

 Prototype pollution is still possible using constructor.prototype properties but removing `__proto__` helps reduce attack surface and prevent certain attacks.